-If the scenario ends without the effect having been removed, the player must make a choice: permanently end the disease effect by suffering one or more injuries, or leave the disease effect intact, in which case it will automatically take effect at the start of the next exploration scenario as well.
-The number of injuries suffered is equivalent to the Severity of the disease, listed as the number immediately following the Disease keyword.
+If the scenario ends without the effect having been removed, the player must make a choice: permanently end the Disease effect by suffering one or more Injuries, or leave the Disease effect intact, in which case it will automatically take effect at the start of the next scenario as well (any scenario, not just exploration).
+The number of Injuries suffered is equivalent to the Severity of the disease, listed as the number immediately following the Disease keyword.
 So, recovering from a Disease 2 would result in acquiring 2 injuries.
-If a disease can be applied multiple times (such as cumulative damage), all instances of that disease can be removed from a PC as though it were one instance, even if the cumulative effects were imposed by more than one source.
+If a Disease can be applied multiple times (such as cumulative damage), all instances of that Disease can be removed from a PC as though it were one instance, even if the cumulative effects were imposed by more than one source.

 Next: Chapter 6: Interaction